The name of this Association shall be the SUMMERVILLE HOME EDUCATION ENRICHING PROGRAMS, herein referred to as "The Association" or "SHEEP."

 PUNCTUALITY: Parents should have their children to class no earlier than ten minutes prior to the start of class and must pick students up at the end of their last class.
 Students not picked up on time will be placed in monitored care and parents will be responsible for the cost of the additional care at the rate of $15 per half hour.
 A second occurrence will lead to dismissal from SHEEP.

 COMPLETED ASSIGNMENTS: The classes offered at SHEEP are designed to enhance homeschool education, not replace a subject taught by the parent.
-Students are expected to complete the bulk of the assignments at home under the supervision of their parents.
+All students are expected to complete the bulk of the assignments at home under the supervision of their parents.
 Students in high school classes may be asked to type assignments.
 If this is the case, the student must type their own papers.
-High School students are expected complete all assignments assigned by teachers.
+High School students are expected to complete all assignments assigned by teachers.
 For your child to enjoy the full benefits of SHEEP, it is important that they show up for all classes.
 If out sick or for other reasons, it is the parents’ responsibility to contact the teacher for missed assignments.
-If High School credits are being given for any class and assignments are not completed, grades will be held by the SHEEP teacher.

-PARENTS, FRIENDS AND GUESTS: Guests, unless by permission of the Director or teacher, are not permitted on campus.
+PARENTS, FRIENDS AND GUESTS: Guests, unless by permission of the Campus Manager or teacher, are not permitted on campus.
 Friends, siblings and guests not enrolled in SHEEP are not permitted on campus unless by permission.
-To receive permission, email the Director.
+To receive permission, email the Campus Manager.
 When arriving, visitors must sign in at the front desk and receive a visitors tag.
 Parents are responsible for delivering and picking up students from SHEEP.
 Only adults authorized by persons may pick up students from campus.
 If you would like a sibling to pick up a child, please notify the teacher in person.

 SICKNESS: If your child is sick, please keep him or her at home.
 Please be considerate of other families by not bringing a child with a contagious illness to SHEEP.
 If your child has a fever of 100 degrees or above, has vomited, or has had diarrhea at all during the 24 hours preceding the start of SHEEP, do not bring him or her to SHEEP.
 If your child becomes sick during SHEEP, the parents or emergency contact, if parents cannot be reached, will be called to pick up the child.
 Make sure SHEEP has updated phone numbers.

 CELL PHONES AND ELECTRONIC EQUIPMENT: When a student enters a class, all cell phones other devices must be put away.
-No electronic devices may be used in classes without approval from the director.
-If a student violates this, the device will be removed until the end of class and a parent contacted.
+No electronic devices may be used in classes without approval from the Campus Manager.
+If a student violates this, the device will be removed until the end of class and a parent is contacted.

 WHEELS: No skateboards or heelys are allowed on campus at any time.
 If a skateboard is found on campus, it will be taken away.
 A parent must retrieve the skateboard.
 This includes the parking lot.
 Bicycles may be ridden to SHEEP but must be kept out of buildings at all times.

-SMOKING: No smoking or use of e-cigs is allowed on campus or any SHEEP sponsored activity anywhere at any time.
+SMOKING: No smoking or use of e-cigs/vapes is allowed on campus or any SHEEP sponsored activity anywhere at any time.

 NON COMPLIANCE AND VIOLATIONS: If the conduct and requirements detailed herein are violated, parents and/or students will be given a warning before more serious action is taken.
-If the Director and/or Board feel that it is inappropriate, the parent of the offending student will be notified that services are terminated and the student will be permanently removed from SHEEP rolls.
-If, at any time, a parent would like to discuss their child’s situation please email the director and a meeting will be arranged.
+If the Campus Manager and/or Board feel that it is inappropriate, the parent of the offending student will be notified that services are terminated and the student will be permanently removed from SHEEP rolls.
+If, at any time, a parent would like to discuss their child’s situation please email the Campus Manager and a meeting will be arranged.

 SHEEP Summerville Home Education Enriching Programs